CARRTLABUSF/MARA/README.md

 1. catkin_make
 2. add setup.bash location to your ~/.bashrc

-	Go to the end of that file and add
+	Go to the end of that file(sudo vim ~/.bashrc) and add

 		# source <path to your directory>/devel/setup.bash
 3. Instal dependencies.
 To find out the dependencies, run: